apache/wookie/widgets/readme.txt

 Build a Widget
 ==============

-cd WIDGET_SHORTNAME
+cd $WOOKIE_HOME
-ant
+ant build-widget

-Your widget package will be created in the build directory.

-Note, you can also run ant from the widget directory, in which case you will be asked for the shortname of the widget you wish to work with.
+You will be asked for the name of the widget you wish to build. this name should be the name of the folder containing the widget.

+Your widget package will be created in the widgets/build directory.

 Deploy a widget
 ===============

-At present it is not possible to automatically deploy to a running widget server (we welcome your help on this).

-To deploy to a running server you will need to use the admin interface of the server.
+To deploy a widget to a running widget server use:

+cd £WOOKIE_HOME
+ant deploy-widget

+You will be asked for the name of the widget you wish to build. this name should be the name of the folder containing the widget.